 Air Force system subject matter experts can do what they do best without pouring over big data sets.
 They are given prioritized flags on when and where to look, what was the cause, when this abnormal behavior has happened before, how it was characterized, and what the recommended response was.

-DF&NN has received a patent on this BFS technology for commercialization.
-This BFS development provided us with a "big data" abnormality detection, characterization, and event tracking set of broadly applicable tools.
+DF&NN; has received a patent on this BFS technology for commercialization.
+This BFS development provided us with a "big data" abnormality detection, characterization, and event tracking set of broadly applicable to

 The technology and patent increase US competitiveness indirectly through intelligent "big data" processing results.
 Advantages of this increased automation include more efficient aerospace system operations; the ability to respond more quickly to unanticipated situations than is possible today; increased safety; reduction in operations cost; and eventual reduction in personnel needed to support operations.

 The technology has provided the first step in "deep learning" sparse neural networks capabilities.
 "I am 100% more efficient with the BFS system." — Armand Chenard, 22 SOPS Signals Analyst at 22 SOPS government employee

 DF&NN; provides Data Fusion & Resource Management (DF&RM;) computational intelligence systems tailored to meet DoD needs.
 DF&RM; systems are developed using the DF&NN; Dual Node Network (DNN) technical architecture that decomposes the problem into 5 'dual' DF&RM; levels.